tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 - Creation of the ReadMazeFromTerminal function
 - Assisted @pdotkeenan in implementing the flattening of terrain, and restoring environment
 - Documentation for ReadMazeFromTerminal function
+- Validates maze structure input, creation of ```Maze*``` object adding to list of generated mazes, updates ```terminalMaze*``` to new maze
 - Documentation for GenerateRandomMaze function
+- Documentation for validateMazeCharacters function
+- Documentation for validateMazeDimensions function
+- Full implementation of programming contracts for all functions

 **@pdotkeenan - Keenan Phillips - s3602528:**